LukeMS/keltor/rst/index.rst

    :target: _static/img/map_sarpreen(big).jpg
    :align: right

+*a.k.a.
+The Sage City*

 **Population**: 189,000

 **ALCC/BW**: 11.44/11.51

-The capital of Mostor is a trading city but is known to house the best libraries in the Middle Lands.
+The capital of `Mostor`_ is a trading city but is known to house the best libraries in the `Middle Lands`_.
 Largest among the libraries is the eighty-eight domes of the Lelot Library which is owned by the Gleamdon University and run by the Prime Order.
 The sprawling walled complex spans parts of several city blocks and sports above street bridges connecting the sections.
 Sapreen, the Sage City, is one of the few cities having a concentration of wizards higher than normal.
 Some say there are over a hundred in the city at any given time.
 Mining the stone quarries and trade with Rekton are major sources of income for the city.

 1. **The Citadel**: Houses the city's stronghold, the council's hall, the Archduchess's manor, the city guard operations center, their barracks, and strategic store warehouses.
 As is the case with any stronghold, the Citadel sits on the highest ground in the area.